 I'm going to grind mine down to a powder and drink daily tea out of it.
 Or, if you're patient you can grow it from seed: https://www.edenseeds.com.au

-I'll be on AUSTUDY pretty soon at $462.50 per fortnight - I decided to study an online Bachelor of Architecture (Architectural Science) which will take me many years to finish.
-My revolution will be in designing affordable ecohousing so I'm passing on the 'Citizen's Assemby' project, if it hasn't already started, to the next generation.
+I'll be on AUSTUDY pretty soon at $462.50 per fortnight (sweet potatoes!) - I decided to study an online Bachelor of Architecture which will take me many years to finish.
+My revolution will be in designing affordable ecohousing - it makes sense as I can combine my knowledge and skills of science and art and besides, I've spent the last decade researching biochar and I still haven't sold any kilns...

-So, in summary, the main idea is that we would have an overall 'Climate plan for a climate emergency' holarchy that includes a Carbon plan, renewable energy plan, Permaculture bioregional plans and a Green Industrial Revolution plan.
+So, in summary, the main idea is that we would have an overall 'Climate plan for a climate emergency' holarchy that includes a Citizen's Assembly, Carbon plan, renewable energy plan, Permaculture bioregional plans and an open source Green Industrial Revolution plan.
 Ultimately, Green/Appropriate technology and BZE's research would be linked into all of these plans as the grease in the machine - the enabler.
 Too much planning and techno-optimism?
-Fail to plan, plan to fail - I believe rolling targets are the key informed by solid data and climate science.
+Fail to plan, plan to fail - I believe rolling targets are the key informed by solid data and climate science, Citizen/Grassroots, Institutional, Corporate, SME, Organisational and Gov competition and collaboration.